 Now's a good time to get the jars ready, so you won't be rushed later.
 The dishwasher is fine for the jars; especially if it has a "sanitize" cycle, the water bath processing will sanitize them as well as the contents!
 If you don't have a dishwasher with a sanitize cycle, you can wash the containers in hot, soapy water and rinse, then sanitize the jars by boiling them 10 minutes, and keep the jars in hot water until they are used.

 Now is also a good time to get your canner filled (about 2/3 full) of water and heating up.
-You'll need it going at a full boil when you put the sealed jars in later!
+You will need it going at a full boil when you put the sealed jars in later!

 As mentioned at the beginning, quince are not a common fruit these days, but they can be found!
 You can pick your own: I have found orchards in Arizona, New Jersey, Oregon, Washington and Ontario that have quince.
 In the Fall, you can often find them at farmer's markets and specialty stores, like Whole Foods.
 It takes about 5 or 6 pounds of fresh quince to make this batch of preserves.